FamilySearch/GEDCOM.io/_pages/tag-def/SLGC.md

 specification:
   - Sealing, child
-  - A Latter-Day Saint Ordinance.
-See also LDS_INDIVIDUAL_ORDINANCE.
+  - A [Latter-Day Saint Ordinance].
+See also `LDS_INDIVIDUAL_ORDINANCE`.
   - sealing child
   - A religious event pertaining to the sealing of a child to his or her parents in a temple ceremony of The Church of Jesus Christ of Latter-day Saints.

 label: 'Sealing, child'